yolo-sh/cli/README.md

 Your repositories will be cloned in `/home/yolo/workspace`.

-Yolo uses the the [sysbox runtime](https://github.com/nestybox/sysbox) to improve isolation and to enable containers to run the same workloads than VMs.
+Yolo uses the [sysbox runtime](https://github.com/nestybox/sysbox) to improve isolation and to enable containers to run the same workloads than VMs.

 ### Runtimes